Post Banner Image

 Credit: EricaLi/Unsplash

-Harbin is definitely not closed for the winter.
-In a city with more than nine million residents, the ice-cold temperature is perfect “Ice City.”
-Even January temps hovering at -3°F can’t keep people away from Harbin’s annual International Ice & Snow Festival.
-It runs from late December to mid-February each year.
-In addition to the incredible ice and snow sculptures, you can experience a huge variety of winter activities like ice-skating and ice golf.
+Despite the bone-chilling temps, Harbin definitely doesn’t close up shop for the winter.
+In this city of more than 9 million residents in northeastern China’s Heilongjiang province, the temperature works to locals’ advantage, creating a perfect “Ice City.”
+Even January temps hovering at -3 degrees Fahrenheit can’t keep people away from Harbin’s annual International Ice and Snow Sculpture Festival, which runs from late December to mid-February each year.
+In addition to the incredible ice and snow sculptures, visitors can experience a huge variety of winter activities like ice skating and ice golf.

 A picture of a snow-covered road passing through a tranquil forest